MayR-Labs/mayrlabs-js/packages/auth-nextjs/README.md

 export default function DashboardLayout({ children }) {
   // This layout and all its children are now protected.
-  // Unauthenticated users will be redirected to /login automatically. return <AuthProvider>{children}</AuthProvider>;
+  // Unauthenticated users will be redirected to the centralized login URL automatically. return <AuthProvider>{children}</AuthProvider>;
 }
 ```